Chemistry Major: Choosing a Specialization in Chemistry

 Apart from the five main types, there are several other areas of chemistry that fall underneath them.
 These are even more likely to be where you will find your specialization, as these topics lead directly to careers, drive faculty research, and let you get more into the exact things you like about chemistry.

-- Environmental Chemistry—focuses on natural systems and what we think of outside of chemistry as the “elements:” air, water and soil;
+- Environmental Chemistry—This branch of chemistry focuses on natural systems and what we think of outside of chemistry as the “elements:” air, water and soil;

 - Forensic Chemistry—applying chemistry techniques and instruments to analyze evidence and help solve criminal cases